ljufa/rsplayer/docs/multiroom_architecture.md

 - **Sensor smoothing**: the EWMA filters on latency reports and scheduling error are first-order IIR low-pass filters (exponential smoothing) — the standard cheap noise filter with O(1) state.
 - **Slew hysteresis**: the start/stop double threshold is a Schmitt trigger — the textbook cure for a noisy signal chattering across a single threshold (which here produced a correction toggling on/off chunk by chunk).
 - **Drift correction by micro-resampling**: playing marginally faster/slower to servo a buffer level is how PulseAudio's `module-combine-sink` keeps multiple sinks aligned (adaptive resampling) and how Snapcast implements "soft sync"; the general DSP topic is asynchronous sample-rate conversion (ASRC).
 Our linear-interpolation stretch is the simplest ASRC — at ≤ 0.8 % ratio its distortion is far below audibility, so nothing fancier is warranted.
-- **System shape**: the leader/follower buffered-timestamp architecture (decode once, distribute timestamped PCM, followers schedule against a synced clock) is the same shape as **Snapcast** — the main departures are QUIC/iroh transport with encryption and identity, pre-DSP f32 tee for per-room EQ, and the driver-reported-latency feedback loop instead of fixed per-device offsets.
+- **System shape**: the leader/follower buffered-timestamp architecture (decode once, distribute timestamped PCM, followers schedule against a synced clock) is the same shape as **Snapcast** — the main departures are QUIC/iroh transport with encryption and identity, the pre-DSP source-rate tee for per-room EQ, and the driver-reported-latency feedback loop instead of fixed per-device offsets.
 - The follower's correction loop as a whole is a feedback controller with a deadband: measure error, apply bounded proportional correction, suppress response to noise — closer to control-engineering common sense (hysteresis + slew limiting) than to any single named algorithm.

 ## Testing